 (Looking for more great reading on your identity in Christ?
 Check out this great book called, “I Am” by Michele Cushatt.)

-Alyse Rogers is the wife of an Army soldier and they are excitedly expecting their first child this Spring.
+Alyse Rogers is the wife of an Army soldier and mom of one.
 She practices as a mental health counselor for a Christian nonprofit, where it is her profound privilege to point others to the healing power of Jesus.
 Alyse strives to advocate for justice for the economically, socially, and racially oppressed.
 She has a sense of adventure and loves ultimate Frisbee, hiking, yoga, SUP yoga, her sassy Siamese cat, and all things outdoors.
 Above all, Alyse aims to worship God in all that she does in life and seeks to live the good life with Jesus.
-(Read Alyse’s posts here.
-Coming soon!)
+(Read Alyse’s posts here.)